vkhazin/multicloud-courseware/content/security-compliance/intercloud-authentication.md

 * Authorization: what can you do
 * Cloud providers and marketplace vendors implement security roles and policies
 * It is a bit optimistic to aim for all-universal authorization method
-* Single Sign-on is a recipe for ensuring access terminated at once
+* Single Sign-on is a recipe for ensuring the access is terminated at once